-Below are some tips and advice to help you make the most out of your experience at the Vanier Park museums on Winter Wander day.
+Below are some tips to help you make the most out of your experience at Winter Wander.

-TIP #3: Some venues and museum exhibit areas will be more popular and consequently more crowded than others.
+TIP #2: Some venues and museum exhibit areas will be more popular and consequently more crowded than others.
 If a lineup for something is too long, simply move along to something else.
-There’s lots to see, so don’t fret if you don’t get to see everything.
+There is a lot to see, so don’t fret if you don’t get to see everything.

-TIP #4: The best thing about the HR MacMillan Space Centre is the Planetarium and its shows about the stars and space.
+TIP #3: The best thing about the Space Centre is the Planetarium and its shows about the stars and space.
 Chances are they’ll be busy, so don’t be disappointed if it’s not worth the wait.
 If you can get in to see a show though, do.

-TIP #5: Entertainment at Winter Wander happens at specific times and at certain places over the course of the day.
-When you arrive, check the schedule and decide what you want to see (including possible shows at the Planetarium).
+TIP #4: Entertainment at Winter Wander happens at specific times and at certain places over the course of the day.
+When you arrive, check the schedule and decide what you want to see.
 Then, plan your visit accordingly.

-TIP #6: Expect to spend between about an hour and all day at the event, but likely all morning or all afternoon.
-The length of your stay will depend on your level of interest in museums, model ships, history and space, but also on the crowds and the interest level and tolerance of crowds of the people you’re with.
+TIP #5: Expect to spend between about an hour and all day at the event, but likely all morning or all afternoon.
+The length of your stay will depend on your level of interest in museums, model ships, history and space, but also on the crowds.

 Click Vancouver Educational Venues for more great educational attractions, Vancouver on a Budget for more ways to inexpensively experience Vancouver, or Vancouver for Kids for more ideas on where to take your children.